-If you’re determined enough to become a sales manager, you can become one by having a great mentor and accountability partner and putting in the work.
-Following the steps outlined here will give you an actionable plan to build the skills you need and to create the relationships you’ll need to leverage to succeed in this career.
-Use this as a roadmap to become a sales manager.
+If you’re determined enough to become a sales manager, you can become one by having a great mentor, doing your research, and putting in the work.
+Following the steps outlined in this article will give you an actionable plan to build the skills you need and to create the relationships you need to leverage to succeed in this career.

 Great sales managers use the best tools to measure and evaluate performance.
 For example, customer relationship management (CRM) systems like Freshsales allow you to create reports that tell you how your team is performing against sales goals.
 It also has a built-in phone with call recording to help you evaluate and give feedback on sales calls.
 Try these features with a 21-day free trial today.